 I’m planning my move across the country as I type this post.
 You can imagine the fun I’m having.

-Finding out why the reasons others took the journey to let go of their possessions and evaluate what they needed in their lives was an inspiration to me and I thought it would be meaningful to my readers as well.
+Finding out why others took the journey to let go of their possessions and evaluate what they needed in their lives was an inspiration to me and I thought it would be meaningful to my readers.

 Taking inventory of what works in our lives and what doesn’t is one of the most important things to do regularly.